-Overlap of cable buffers with marine renewable energy was assessed for tidal, wave and wind energy based on estimates from the National Renewable Energy Lab (NREL).
+Overlap of cable buffers with marine renewable energy was assessed for tidal (Haas et al. 2011), wave (Jacobson et al. 2011) and offshore wind energy (Chapman et al. 2012) datasets available through the National Renewable Energy Lab (NREL) Wind Prospector or MHK Atlas.
 Generally the highest proportion of energy is in the lower classes least likely for development where the highest area of overlap with cable buffers also exist (Figure 3; Table 3).

 The highest wind speed classes (10-11 & 11-12 m/s) are however also occupied by the highest percentage of cable buffer overlap (55.7% & 39.8% for 3z, 39.8% & 15.9% for 2z respectively).
-These uncommon high wind speed areas are limited to Hawaii and West territories (Table 6; Figure 6 for bargraph; Figure 21 for Hawaii wind map; Figure 35 for West wind map).
+These uncommon high wind speed areas are limited to Hawaii and West territories, but also to areas offshore in deep waters not practically viable for energy development (Table 6; Figure 6, 21 and 35). …